neilakrami/Codepath-Week-9-2020/README.md

 Log in with a random username and password, and you get a message which does not have bold letters.
 An attacker can use this clue to find valid usernames.

 BOLD LETTERS
-https://user-images.githubusercontent.com/26352156/79035940-f631b980-7b77-11ea-8320-994647e72b2f.png
+The class is different for the error message.(failur)this class is use for jmonroe99. https://user-images.githubusercontent.com/26352156/79035940-f631b980-7b77-11ea-8320-994647e72b2f.png

-NOT BOLD LETTERS
+NOT BOLD LETTERs
-https://user-images.githubusercontent.com/26352156/79035942-f9c54080-7b77-11ea-8125-3302c98d0a91.png
+The class is different for the error message.(failed) https://user-images.githubusercontent.com/26352156/79035942-f9c54080-7b77-11ea-8125-3302c98d0a91.png

 GREEN